 Based on the general service flow, in different scenarios, the data collection requirement is different.
 The following lists two typical scenarios in distributed energy storage service (Editor note: these data are from CEPRI).

-Case1: data collection for power storage in rural area
+Case1: data collection for energy storage in rural area

-In the typical scenario of power storage in rural area, it is always a large power storage in one location.
-Considering the data collection, taking 100Ah lithium iron phosphate batteries as an example, the integration of a 2MWh power storage container requires 6,250 batteries.
+In the typical scenario of energy storage in rural area, it is always a large energy storage in one location.
+Considering the data collection, taking 100Ah lithium iron phosphate batteries as an example, the integration of a 2MWh energy storage container requires 6,250 batteries.
 So there are 6250 voltage and temperature collection points, and 780 current collection points, plus other 12-bit data e.g. alarms, internal auxiliary equipment such as air-conditioning, environmental monitoring and video.
-The collection data for the 2MWh power storage container is about 20,000 16-bit data and among them, the current related collection points is about 800, which need implement collection every millisecond and report every 10ms, other 13000 points need implement collection and report every second.
+The collection data for the 2MWh energy storage container is about 20,000 16-bit data and among them, the current related collection points is about 800, which need implement collection every millisecond and report every 10ms, other 13000 points need implement collection and report every second.

-Thus, there are at least two traffic models (except video) in the typical 100MWh power storage station which is constructed by 50 2MWh power storage containers.
+Thus, there are at least two traffic models (except video) in the typical 100MWh energy storage station which is constructed by 50 2MWh energy storage containers.
 One is for current flow with (800*50=40000) collection 16-bit data per millisecond, and every 10ms, the UL reported data volume is (40000*2*10=800k byte/10ms) which data rate is 640Mbps.
 The others is (13000*50=650000) collection 16-bit data per second, and every second, the UL reported data volume is (650000*2=1300k byte/s) which data rate is 10.4Mbps.

+Besides above, the surveillance video is the third kind of collected data.
+In every storage container, the typical video data is 12.5M bytes for every second.
+And in one energy storage station, there need 50 storage containers.
+Thus, the UL data rate per storage station is up to 12.5M(bytes)/s * 50(containers) * 8 = 5Gbps.

-Case2: data collection for distributed power storage in urban area
+Case2: data collection for distributed energy storage in urban area

+Virtual energy storage (VES) is a new type of energy storage system formed by the aggregation of user side power loads (such as air conditioning, refrigeration, heating, electric vehicles, etc.) with certain adjustment capabilities. [x]

+In urban area scenario, electric vehicle is one type of VES element.
+It is a trend that the DED will be installed in the electric vehicle not only in the charging pole.

-In urban area scenario, electric vehicle is one of the key DPDs.
-It is generally installed with about 7000 power batteries which requires 7000 voltages, 1000 valtage & temperature collection points at least.
+For electric vehicle, it is generally installed with about 7000 batteries which requires 7000 voltages, about 1000 current & temperature collection points at least.
 Further considering other collected data such as electronic control, charging and vehicle-grid interaction, for one electric vehicle, there is total about 10,000 16-bit data and among them, the current related collection data is more than 1000 16-bit data which need to be collected every millisecond and reported every 10ms, the others is more than 8000 16-bit data which need to be collected and reported every second.

-So, there are also at least two traffic models in this case, one is the current model, every 10ms, the UL reported data volume is (1000*2*10=20kbytes which data rate is 16Mbps.
+So, there are also at least two traffic models in this case, one is the current model, every 10ms, the UL reported data volume is (1000*2*10=20kbytes) which data rate is 16Mbps.
 The other is reported every second and the data volume is (8000*2=16kbytes/s) which data rate is 128kbps.

 5.x.4 Post-Conditions